BalaVenkat3/Predicting-Athlete-Performance/README.md

 The variables used in this test are:
 •	Dependent variable   : Medal
 •	Independent variable : Age, Height and Weight

+# How to Run

+Download the code.R file and the dataset (Extract the athlete_events.rar) to the same directory.

+Run the first line of the code seperately i.e., Give the input seperately.
+For example, Enter the sport : Taekwondo

+After giving the input, run the remaining lines of the code.